roblaing/erlang-webapp-howto/unit2/README.md

   ...
 ```

+In contrast to Prolog where what goes on which side of an equal sign doesn't matter, when pattern matching in Erlang
+I've found the program won't compile unless the pattern goes on the left and the variable containing the data on the
+right, a convention Cowby breaks as I'll explain below.

+Personally, I prefer it on the right to show I'm using the equal sign to compare
+and not assign a value &mdash; <a href="https://arstechnica.com/science/2017/07/how-the-equals-sign-changed-the-world/">
+Robert Recorde</a>'s great invention has sadly been badly abused by computer programing language designers, leading to all
+the confusing single, double, and triple equal signs in Javascript, and `=:=`, `=>`, `:=` etc in Erlang.

 In an earlier version of this document,
 I used a convoluted process of nesting `maps:get/2` functions as in `Name = maps:get(name, maps:get(bindings, Req0))`
 to achieve the above.